RoederAndreas/PkmnTeamViewer/README.md

 # PkmnTeamViewer
-Real-Time Pokémon Team Viewer for use in Pokémon-Let'sPlays.
+Real-Time Pokémon Team Viewer for use in Pokémon-Let'sPlays (currently specialized for Pokémon Uranium).